WojMam/restAssuredExample/README.md

 ## 📖 Description

 This project is designed for testing REST APIs using **RestAssured** library and **JUnit 5**.
-It uses the JSONPlaceholder API as a test endpoint.
+It uses the JSONPlaceholder API as a test endpoint and implements a **Service/Client pattern** for multi-API testing.

+### 🆕 Latest Updates

+- **Service/Client Pattern**: Support for testing multiple APIs in a single test
+- **Multi-Service Configuration**: Configure different services with separate base URIs
+- **API Clients**: Pre-configured clients for JSONPlaceholder, User, Payment, and Notification APIs
+- **Conditional Testing**: Graceful handling of optional services

 ## 📂 Project Structure